svelezg/holbertonschool-zero_day/0x00-vagrant/README.md

 #0x00-vagrant#
-Contains the fiThe filele 0-hello_ubuntu
-The file has the answer to the question:
+Contains the file 0-hello_ubuntu, which has the answer to the question:

-What does the command uname print when you run it without any option?
+"What does the command uname print when you run it without any option?"